Today Ryan Faloona and Johnathan Mallard discuss how to use Bollinger Bands in Benzinga Pro for trading and what type of signals they produce.

 The red line represents the moving average.
 If you were to click on the cogwheel for this particular indicator you can see the inputs affecting this.

-You will see “length” which indicates the moving average.
+You will see “length” which represents the moving average.
 For this example, we have a 20 exponential moving average.
-The “mult,” or multiplier, represents standard deviations away from the mean.
+The “mult,” or multiplier, indicates standard deviations away from the mean.
 You may be thinking that this is similar to a Keltner Channel.
 However, Keltner Channels don’t work off standard deviations, they are actually calculated based on their average true range.

 Using recent Apple activity as an example, when you see price action moving back and forth as such, using the Bollinger Band indicator may not be your best tool for determining a valuable trade.